alix2013/tools/README.md

-Compiled light SSH tunnel tools for X64 Linux
+Compiled light tunnel for Linux